-What can I release to clear some space for myself?
+What non-essential stuff can I release to clear some space for myself?

 What am I afraid will happen if I take this time?

-What one action can I take today to get back on track with myself?
-What’s really essential to my wellbeing right now?
+What's one action I could take today to get back on track with myself?

 If you're way out of alignment with where you want to be, and it's been some time, it can be like a mini-revolution to declare you are finished living the way you've been living, and that you are taking a new path.
 And with that new path, like the fool in the tarot, you can be open to making mistakes and learning as you go, recognizing that as part of the path of change, not an obstacle.